 The Company has not yet adopted certain new IFRS standards, amendments and interpretations to existing standards, which have been published but are only effective in future periods.
-These include:
+The Company does not currently expect the adoption of these new IFRS standards to have a material impact on its financial statements.